nkappler/ctxmenu/README.md

 #

-### Text Item
+### Heading Item

-This is a basic menu item which displays a text and optionally shows a tooltip when hovering over it.
+This is a heading item which displays a text and optionally shows a tooltip when hovering over it.

 ```typescript
 {